Aftermath (Part 4)

 "I conspired with pirates to steal from him.
 You should already know that."

 "Come on, you know we don't care about that.
-We're more interested in why you are here, watched around the clock."
+We're more interested in why you are here, watched

 "I suppose he holds grudges."